Support in North Dakota (2026)

 - Material change in circumstances not contemplated at the time of the original order; the requesting party must demonstrate that the change is substantial and affects the support obligation under NDCC Section 14-09-09.7

-The calculation begins by determining each parent’s net income.
+The calculation begins by determining the obligor’s net income.
 Gross income includes earnings from all sources — wages, salaries, commissions, bonuses, self-employment income, investment income, Social Security benefits, workers’ compensation, and other recurring income.
 Deductions are applied for federal and state income taxes, FICA taxes, mandatory retirement contributions, union dues, and health insurance premiums for the child.

-The parents’ combined net income is applied to a guidelines schedule that produces a basic support obligation based on the number of children.
-Each parent’s share is proportional to their percentage of the combined net income.
-The non-custodial parent typically pays their share to the custodial parent.
-Costs for work-related child care and extraordinary medical expenses are added and allocated proportionally.
+The obligor’s net income is then applied to the guidelines schedule to produce a child support obligation based on the number of children.
+Costs for work-related child care and extraordinary medical expenses may also be factored in.

-For a broader overview of how support calculations work, see our guide on how child support is calculated.
+For a broader overview of how support calculations work across states, see our guide on how child support is calculated.
 You can also estimate your potential obligation using our child support calculator.

 Adjustments for Extended Parenting Time